-- 1. Select the Panel Upgrade Operations option from the File page. - ⇒ The following page is displayed:
+1. Select the Panel Upgrade Operations option from the File page.

-- 2. Select the firmware file to upgrade by clicking the Browse button for the appropriate option, selecting the required firmware file and then clicking on the appropriate Upgrade button. - ⇒ A confirmation screen is displayed. - 3.
-Click on the Confirm button to confirm the upgrade to the new version of the controller firmware. - ⇒ When the controller firmware is upgraded, the system will display a message to indicate that the system is resetting.
+Select the firmware file to upgrade by clicking the Browse button for the appropriate option, selecting the required firmware file and then clicking on the appropriate Upgrade button.

+A confirmation page is displayed.

+3. Click the Confirm button to confirm the upgrade to the new version of the controller firmware.

+When the controller firmware is upgraded, the system will display a message to indicate that the system is resetting.
 You must login to the system again to continue operation.

-If you downgrade the controller firmware (i.e. install an older version of firmware), the system defaults all current configuration settings.
+WARNING: If you downgrade the controller firmware (that is, install an older version of firmware), the system defaults all current configuration settings.
 Also, when downgrading firmware, it is important to downgrade the corresponding peripheral firmware otherwise zones may appear disconnected, opened or closed.

-If upgrading from a firmware version prior to version 3.3, please note the following:
+WARNING: If upgrading from a firmware version prior to version 3.3, note the following:

 - The Engineer web password, if configured, is deleted and must be reentered after upgrade. - All existing users will be assigned to new user profiles corresponding to their previous user access levels.
-If max. number of user profiles is exceeded, no profile is assigned (see User Profiles [→ 186]).
-Please review all user configuration after a firmware upgrade. - The default Engineer ID is changed from 513 to 9999.
+If max. number of user profiles is exceeded, no profile is assigned (see Adding/Editing User Profiles on page 199).
+Review all user configuration after a firmware upgrade. - The default Engineer ID is changed from 513 to 9999.